Hidden symmetries and decay for the wave equation on the Kerr spacetime

-that $\vecTperp$ is timelike in the exterior, and that it extends continuously to the event horizon and the bifurcation sphere.
-In fact, it extends smoothly through the event horizon and the bifurcation sphere.\footnote{The vector fields $\dt$ and $\dphi$ are known to extend smoothly through the bifurcation sphere \cite{HafnerNicolas:KerrDiracScattering}.} This vector field extends to the null tangent vector on the event horizon and to axial rotation (with coefficient $\omegaH$) on the bifurcation sphere.
+The vector field $\vecTperp$ is timelike in the exterior, and it extends continuously to the event horizon and the bifurcation sphere.
+In fact, it extends smoothly through the event horizon and the bifurcation sphere.\footnote{The vector fields $\dt$ and $\dphi$ are known to extend smoothly through the bifurcation sphere \cite{ONeill}.} This vector field extends to the null tangent vector on the event horizon and to axial rotation (with coefficient $\omegaH$) on the bifurcation sphere.